 As the women walked towards the style, Bordan and Kendra saw Ellete wave at them then she rested her head upon the Mother’s shoulder and closed her eyes.
-Bordan crawled across to Kendra to hold her in his arms and together they grieved for their daughter and howled wordlessly at the injustice of the universe.
+Bordan crawled across to Kendra to hold her in his arms and together they grieved for their daughter and wept wordlessly at the injustice of the universe.

 (c) 2019 Paul D E Mitchell PRS and other copyrights protected.